ZuzooVn/SiploWhiteboard/README.md

 ![][SiploImage]

 This project was originally forked from [Ether Draw](https://github.com/JohnMcLear/draw) and developed by Siplo Team.
-Use it, Make the worl a better place !
+Use it, Make the world a better place !

 Siplo Whiteboard
 ================